 Tom Smith is the Grant Thornton Professor, teaching intermediate financial accounting and a PhD seminar in archival accounting.
 He was awarded the Lynn Pippenger School of Accountancy Advisory Council Outstanding Teaching Award in 2016 and in 2020, he was the recipient of the USF Outstanding Undergraduate Teaching Award.

-His research has been published in Auditing: A Journal of Practice & Theory, the Journal of the American Taxation Association, the Journal of Accounting, Auditing, & Finance, the Journal of Information Systems, Advances in Accounting, Accounting Horizons, the Journal of Financial Research and the Journal of Applied Business Research.
-He has presented at multiple conferences including the American Accounting Association Annual Meeting, the American Accounting Association FARS mid-year meeting, and the Southern Finance Association Annual Meeting.
-In 2019, he received the "Best Paper Award" at the AAA annual meeting.
-Smith's research interests include banking, auditing, breaches and executive compensation.
+His research appears in Auditing: A Journal of Practice & Theory, International Journal of Accounting Information Systems, The Journal of the American Taxation Association, Journal of Accounting, Auditing, & Finance, Journal of Information Systems, Accounting Horizons, Journal of Financial Research, and Advances in Accounting.
+His research interests include banking, auditing, cybersecurity and executive compensation.

-Smith earned a PhD, an MBA and a bachelor degree from Florida State University and is a licensed CPA.
-He previously taught at Florida Atlantic University, where, in 2011, he received the Professor of the Year Award.
+Smith earned a PhD, MBA and bachelor's degree from Florida State University and is a licensed CPA.
+He previously taught at Florida Atlantic University, receiving the Professor of the Year Award in 2011.

 - ACG 4123 – Intermediate Financial Accounting III

-- Member, Lynn Pippenger School of Accountancy Undergraduate Curriculum Ad Hoc Committtee, 2018
+Chair, Lynn Pippenger School of Accountancy Undergraduate Curriculum Committee

-- Member, Lynn Pippenger School of Accountancy Doctoral Program Committee 2014-present
+Member, Lynn Pippenger School of Accountancy Doctoral Program Committee